Shivamkanse2104/Infosys-milestone/README.md

 What need to do for the 3rd mildstone i didnt understand??

 sorry guys i couldn't focus on what tasks sir gave us and what we need to do so if its possible can someone explain whats going on.

+same i too didnt understand what kind of data collection need to do??What is our project is about